 Los Angeles (CNN) -- The man alleged to be the "primary aggressor" in the brutal beating of a San Francisco Giants fan at Dodgers Stadium was arrested Sunday and ordered held on $1 million bail, Los Angeles police said.

-Authorities say he was taken into custody shortly after 7 a.m.
-Sunday after police served warrants at a home and an apartment building in connection with the assault that led to Bryan Stow, a 42-year-old father of two from Santa Cruz, California, being put into a coma.
+Police said Giovanni Ramirez, 31, was taken into custody shortly after 7 a.m. after police served warrants at a home and an apartment building in connection with the assault that put Bryan Stow, a 42-year-old father of two from Santa Cruz, California, into a coma.

 "This investigation is in its very early stages," Police Chief Charlie Beck said Sunday afternoon outside the stadium.
 "There are at least two other suspects who we are actively looking for."

-Stow's assault has galvanized law enforcement and other authorities in Los Angeles.
-In particular, security has clamped down at the park in the Chavez Ravine section of Los Angeles.
+Stow's assault galvanized law enforcement and other authorities in Los Angeles, and security was clamped down at the park in the Chavez Ravine section of Los Angeles.

-More than 300 billboards -- which advertise "Wanted" and "Attempted Murder at Dodger Stadium" -- have sprung up around the Southern California city, featuring composite sketches of the suspects.
-Meanwhile, a $250,000 reward -- including money from the Dodgers, ace Giants pitcher Tim Lincecum and others -- was offered for information leading to the beating suspects' arrests.
+More than 300 billboards -- which advertise "Wanted" and "Attempted Murder at Dodger Stadium" -- sprung up around the Southern California city, featuring composite sketches of the suspects.
+Meanwhile, a $250,000 reward including money from the Dodgers, Giants' ace pitcher Tim Lincecum and others was offered for information that led to the beating suspects' arrest.

 He added that police had pursued more than 630 leads from the public and law enforcement.
 That included a tip from a parole officer that Beck said led to Sunday morning's arrest.

 "No matter how small or insignificant it may have seemed at the time, each fact was a critical piece," Los Angeles Mayor Antonio Villaraigosa said of the tips.
 "And hard work, around the clock, brought us to this (moment) today."